 During this festival, you can see the town filled with monks in robes and masks dancing and spelling Mantras over the onlookers.
 Throughout the festival, the story of the myth are reenacted so that spectators can easily understand the rituals.
 One thing is sure that during this festival, you will witness so extraordinary and unexpected that you dare not believe your eyes.
 After enjoying the 3 day long Tiji festival, we trace our way back to Ghami, Sama, Kagbeni and lastly to Jomsom and return back to Pokhara with mind full of memories.

 So, if you want to witness this colorful festival then you can do so in April and May.
-Join our confirmed and special group who are always ready to provide you comfort, safety and security in each and every step.
-With us by your side, you can enjoy the festival to the fullest while learning the culture and tradition behind it.
+Join us for this special trip as we are always ready to provide you comfort, safety and security in each and every step.
+We assure yo that you are definitely going to enjoy the festival while learning the culture and tradition behind it.

 Upon arrival at the airport, you will be warmly greeted by our team who will then take you to your hotel.
 Enjoy a stroll in the nearby market.
 Overnight at a hotel in Kathmandu.

 Kathmandu is known as the center of cultural and archeological values.
 Most of the popular and most visited sites in Kathmandu, which are also listed as world heritages in UNESCO, are Boudhanath, Pashupatinath, and Swayambunath along with three Durbar Squares of Kathmandu, Bhaktapur, and Patan.
 You will visit some of these prominent sites to get to know and experience the culture, tradition, architectures, and historical facts of the ancient Kathmandu valley.
 Overnight in hotel.